polhenarejos/acme_email/README.md

 3. Challenges: it defines the EmailReply-00 challenge, described in the specification draft.

 Thanks to this, we are able to write on my own code and leave the Certbot code unmodified.
 Of course, if in a future Certbot supports "email" Identifier Type and ACME S/MIME challenges, all my words will be useless.
 In the meantime, you can use it.

+## License
+All the code in this repository is under GPLv3 license

+## About
+ACME E-mail S/MIME Client and ACME E-mail S/MIME Server are part of the [CASTLE Platform®](https://www.castle.cloud/ "CASTLE Platform®"), a platform of the [Centre Tecnològic de Telecomunicacions de Catalunya (CTTC)](https://www.cttc.es "CTTC").

+Maintainer:
+* Pol Henarejos (pol.henarejos@cttc.es).

+The Centre Tecnològic de Telecomunicacions de Catalunya (CTTC) is a non-profit research institution based in Castelldefels (Barcelona), resulting from a public initiative of the Regional Government of Catalonia (Generalitat de Catalunya).

+Research activities at the CTTC, both fundamental and applied, mainly focus on technologies related to the physical, data-link and network layers of communication systems, and to the Geomatics.